 While you can eat too much eggplant, a daily serving of eggplant if you are a pregnant woman will not harm you or your baby during pregnancy.

-Eggplant provides fiber, folate, manganese, and antioxidants, amongst other nutrients important for you and baby during this time.
+Eggplant provides fiber, folate, manganese, potassium, copper, and antioxidants, amongst other nutrients important for you and baby during this time.

 By Lauren Gannon, Dietetic Intern and Ryann Kipping, RDN, CLEC | Owner & Founder